irmen/prog8/docs/source/programming.rst

     and you'll have to set up a call in assembly code yourself that handles the banking and argument/returnvalues.

+syscall(callnr), syscall1(callnr, arg), syscall2(callnr, arg1, arg2), syscall3(callnr, arg1, arg2, arg3)
+    Functions for doing a system call on targets that support this.
+Currently no actual target uses this though except, possibly, the experimental code generation target!
+    The regular 6502 based compiler targets just use a gosub to asmsub kernal routines at specific memory locations.
+So these builtin function calls are not useful yet except for experimentation in new code generation targets.

 rsave, rsavex
     Saves all registers including status (or only X) on the stack It's not needed to rsave()/rsavex() before an asm subroutine that clobbers the X register